Find Affordable College Courses

 Bowling Green, KY

-Eastern Kentucky University came in at #6 in this year’s edition of the Best Writing Studies Schools in Kentucky ranking.
-Located in the town of Richmond, Eastern is a public college with a fairly large student population.
+Eastern Kentucky University ranked #6 on this year’s Best Writing Studies Schools in Kentucky list.
+Located in the town of Richmond, Eastern is a public college with a large student population.

 Full Writing Studies at Eastern Kentucky University Report